Johannes Steinhoff: With the German Air Force and NATO

 Steinhoff was invited by West Germany's new interim government to rebuild the Bundesluftwaffe within NATO, eventually rising to the rank of full general.
 Steinhoff became the German Military Representative to the NATO Military Committee in 1960.
 In this capacity he was promoted to Generalmajor (major general) on 1 February 1961.
 On 4 December 1963, Steinhoff was appointed commander of the 4.
 Luftwaffendivision (4th Air Force Division) in Aurich, serving in this role until 14 April 1965 when command was transferred to Generalmajor Herbert Wehnelt.
 Steinhoff then served as Acting Commander Allied Air Forces Central Europe in NATO 1965–1966, as Inspector of the Air Force 1966–1970 and as Chairman of the NATO Military Committee 1971–1974.
 Steinhoff received numerous honors for his work on the structure of the post war German Air Force and the integration of the German Federal Armed Forces into NATO, including: Great Cross of Merit of Merit of the Federal Republic with Star and Sash (Großes Verdienstkreuz mit Stern und Schulterband), the American Legion of Merit and the French Légion d'honneur.

-A former Luftwaffe F-104 Starfighter at Le Bourget.
+A former Luftwaffe Lockheed F-104 Starfighter at Le Bourget.

 One of Steinhoff's contributions was dealing with the high accident rate the air force was having with its F-104 Starfighters.
 Upon researching the issue, Steinhoff, who had always been a good teacher, deduced that the problem was not the aircraft but poor training for pilots on that particular aircraft.
-He addressed the problem with an intensive training regime and the accident rate dropped dramatically.
+He addressed the problem with an intensive training regime and the accident rate dropped dramatically, from 44.3 total losses per 100,000 flight hours in 1965 to 9.3 total losses per 100,000 flight hours in 1967.

 After retiring from his NATO command in 1974, Steinhoff became a widely read author of books on German military aviation during the war and the experiences of the German people at that time.
 He wrote The Final Hours, which detailed a late-war plot against Hermann Göring, and also published a vivid account of his time in Italy: Messerschmitts over Sicily: Diary of a Luftwaffe Fighter Commander.
 Steinhoff also became a water-colourist, and chairman of Germany's Dornier Flugzeugwerke.

 Steinhoff, who had joined Dornier's supervisory board on 28 June 1974, was not without controversy because Dornier was a major contractor for the German Air Force.
 Defense Minister Georg Leber announced that Steinhoff was not a member of the Bundeswehr, but of NATO.
 Consequently, his transition did not fall under the regulations that prohibited such a postings for Bundeswehr soldiers.
 On 16 December 1977, Steinhoff became chairman of the supervisory board of Dornier and held this position until 1 July 1983.